16.5. Synchronizing Users

-- Users in the Active Directory domain are synced if it is configured in the sync agreement by selecting the Sync New Windows Users option.
-All of the Windows users are copied to the Directory Server when synchronization is initiated and then new users are synced over when they are created.
+- Users in the Active Directory domain are synchronized if it is configured in the sync agreement by selecting the Sync New Windows Users option.
+All of the Windows users are copied to the Directory Server when synchronization is initiated and then new users are synchronized over when they are created.

 - A Directory Server user account is synchronized to Active Directory through specific attributes that are present on the Directory Server entry.
 Any Directory Server entry must have the

 ntUserCreateNewAccountattribute (even on an existing entry) signals the Directory Server Windows Synchronization plug-in to write the entry over to the Active Directory server.New or modified user entries with the

 ntUserobject class added are created and synchronized over to the Windows machine at the next regular update, which is a standard poll of entry.

 - ntUniqueId.
 This contains the value of the

 objectGUIDattribute for the corresponding Windows entry.
 This attribute is set by the synchronization process and should not be set or modified manually.